 Photo: Darshan Gajara / Wikimedia Commons / Image For Representation Only

 For those seeking a beach escape, Gokarna is a fantastic monsoon destination in Karnataka.
-Known for its pristine beaches like Om Beach and Kudle Beach, the monsoon season adds an alluring touch to this quaint coastal town.
+Known for the famous beaches in Karnataka like Om Beach and Kudle Beach, the monsoon season adds an alluring touch to this quaint coastal town.
 While swimming in the sea may not be advisable in July, the serene environment, coupled with the rains, offers a peaceful escape.
-Gokarna is also famous for its ancient temples, providing a spiritual experience alongside nature’s charm.
+Gokarna is also famous for its ancient temples, one of the good places to visit in Karnataka in July.

 3. Chikmagalur

-Chikmagalur, a favorite hill station in Karnataka, is a paradise for nature lovers and trekkers in July.
+Chikmagalur, a favourite hill station destination to visit in Karnataka in July, is a paradise for nature lovers and trekkers.
 The monsoon enhances the beauty of places to visit in Karnataka in July like Hebbe Falls and Jhari Falls, where the water gushes in full flow.
 The lush green coffee estates, mist-covered hills, and pleasant weather make this a perfect retreat.
 Trekking to Mullayanagiri Peak, the highest point in Karnataka, is a must-do activity for adventure enthusiasts.
+Chikmagalur is considered to be one of the coolest place in Karnataka in summer.

 4. Jog Falls